 - Ice Cream Party for student helpers

 Thank you as well, for supporting the Clinton PS School Council fundraisers throughout the school year.
-Monies raised supported the Band Club and class field trips as well as completely covering the costs of new soccer posts, which will be a two year fundraising initiative.
+Monies raised supported the Band Club, Eat & Learn Program and class field trips as well as completely covering the costs of new soccer posts, which has been a two year fundraising initiative.

 Jump Rope for Heart

 Thanks to our community and families for your generous support of our Jump Rope for Heart Fundraising Event.
 Not only did our students enjoy skipping and fitness activities, but together we were able to raise $496 to support a worthy cause in our community.